jschoeneich/epithelial_cell_diversity/README.md

 The analysis is separated into different parts:

-* Bulk
+* Bulk RNA Seq
 	* Genome Mapping of bulk data using featurecounts
 	* Bulk-RNA-Seq analysis using DESeq2
 		* Bulk analysis full small intestine only uninfected
 		* Bulk analysis full small intestine including infected